 It doesn’t make sense to spend time developing increments that cost more than they’re worth.
 The client is the next link down from the Scrum Team in the Value Stream, and they are interested in realizing value for themselves from an accumulated, fixed number of Product Increments delivered from the Scrum Team as vendor.

 The big picture is this: Many agreements between vendors and clients need to look far beyond the horizon of certainty into the future.
 That Scrum works in Sprints and has a flexible Product Backlog adds the possibility of a flexible pay-as-you-go engagement in addition to traditional fixed-price-fixed-scope agreements.
 Dealing with the far future can be risky business, but sometimes decision criteria become more clear and crisp closer to the point of delivery than when drafting an agreement far in advance.
 Both the vendor and the client want the best value from such an engagement.
 The vendor’s value comes primarily from the engagement income, and more subtly from the good will and reputation that it can develop both for its own sake and for what it portends for securing future engagements.
 The client’s value comes through the product that the vendor builds for them, whether from services that product offers to the client’s end users or from sale of the product to customers further downstream.
-The client’s value is reduced by the agreed price which they pay the vendor.
+The agreed price that the client pays the vendor reduces the client’s value.
 There are several approaches to such an engagement that reduce risk or increase profitability more or less to the vendor and the client.
-Perhaps the dominant consideration is whether the agreement be considered fair: that is, that neither side has knowingly gained value at the expense of the other.
+Perhaps the dominant consideration is whether both sides hold the agreement to be fair: that is, that neither side has knowingly gained value at the expense of the other.

 Because of High Value First we know that value (such as net present value) to the client of each delivered Product Increment drops monotonically over time.
 With perfect foresight it might be possible to identify the exact Sprint that corresponds to the point of diminishing returns: Any development beyond that point would amount to over-production and would create waste for the client.
 However, it is difficult to predict that point at the beginning of development.
-On the other hand, we can identify the decision points up front: they are the Sprints, and their Product Increments can continuously be evaluated for profitability.
+On the other hand, we can identify the decision points up front: they are the Sprints, and they can continuously evaluate their Product Increments for profitability.

 While an early termination penalty in lieu of full payment could reduce both the client’s gross expenditure and net vendor income as well, forcing the vendor to take delivery of and pay for the full feature set also creates ill will.
 And while a pure pay-as-you go arrangement could optimize the client’s value for cost, it also reduces potential net income to the vendor.
-However, it also frees the vendor for other engagements whose profitability may exceed what could be gained from early-termination penalties.
+However, it also frees the vendor for other engagements whose profitability may be higher than what they could gain by forcing the current client to pay an early termination penalty.
 The vendor still suffers a small opportunity cost from being idle between the termination of the current agreement and the start of work with a new client.
 If it is a fixed-cost, fixed-scope agreement the vendor saves nothing by early termination and is likely to take delivery on those Sprints yielding marginal value, “just in case,” but the client may end feeling that the value recovered from the product wasn’t worth the price.
-The vendor is paid the full price in this case, but the client may end viewing the vendor as having taken unfair advantage of the imperfect foresight that the late product increments would be of low value.Therefore:
+The vendor receives full price in this case, but the client may view the vendor as having taken unfair advantage of the imperfect foresight that the late product increments would be of low value.Therefore:

 Stop development when the cost of continuing exceeds the benefit that the client enterprise will receive from the development.